yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

 The `export data from target` command may result in duplicated events if you restart Voyager, or there is a change in the YugabyteDB database server state.
 Consequently, the [get data-migration-report](#get-data-migration-report) command may display additional events that have been exported from the target YugabyteDB database, and imported into the source-replica or source database.
 For such situations, it is recommended to manually verify data in the target and source-replica, or source database to ensure accuracy and consistency.
        {{</note>}}

-1. If there are any `NOT VALID` constraints on the source, create them after the `import data` command is completed by using the `import schema` command with the `post-snapshot-import` flag:
+1. If the source has any NOT VALID constraints, after the `import data` command has completed, create them by running `import schema` with the `post-snapshot-import` flag:

     ```sh
     # Replace the argument values with those applicable for your migration.